vagrant-landrush/landrush/README.md

 So what I do is name all of my vagrant servers with the pattern `$host.vagrant.dev` and then drop a file called `/etc/resolvers/vagrant.dev` with these contents:

 ```
-# Use vagrant-rubydns server for this domain
+# Use landrush server for this domain
 nameserver 127.0.0.1
 port 10053
 ```

-This gives us automatic access to the vagrant-rubydns hosts without having to worry about it getting in the way of our normal DNS config.
+This gives us automatic access to the landrush hosts without having to worry about it getting in the way of our normal DNS config.

 ## Work in Progress - Lots to do!